hpc-carpentry/hpc-carpentry.github.io/_posts/2019/2019-06-10-IDC-meetings.md

 ---
 layout: page
-authors: ["Sarah Stevens", "Arindam Basu", "Tobin Magle]
+authors: ["Sarah Stevens", "Arindam Basu", "Tobin Magle"]
 teaser: "IDC wants your feedback on 6/17"
 title: "2019 Instructor Development Committee (IDC) Meeting Schedule"
 date: 2019-06-10
 time: "09:00:00"
-tags: ["Website", "Communications"]
+tags: ["Instructor Development", "Community Development"]
 ---

 The Instructor Development Committee (IDC) would like to announce the schedule for this year’s meetings.
 They will be held on the